florafauna-ai/flora-interview-alejandro/aspect-ratio/README.md

 Hi!
 Welcome to your technical coding exam.

+Some ground rules:
+- You're welcome to use any tools - but no LLMs.
+Search, docs, etc are all fine.
+- You can use the structure setup for you, or not.
+Feel free to scrap shell functions if you see fit.

 You're presented with a dropdown with some aspect ratios and a React Three Fiber canvas with a div inside.
 Your job is to:

 1. Make the div respond to the aspect ratios of the dropdown.